What is Ratio Analysis?

 Once we have the purchases, we can now find the payables turnover.
 Please note that we use the average accounts payable to calculate the ratio.

-We note that Payable turnover has decreased to 5.50x in 2015.
-This implies that Colgate is taking a bit longer to make payment to its suppliers.
+We note that Payable turnover decreased to 5.50x in 2015.
+This implies that Colgate is taking a bit longer to make payments to its suppliers.

 #9 – Days Payable Ratio Analysis

 What is Days Payable Ratio analysis?